webpack-contrib/css-loader/README.md

 };
 ```

-### `icss`

-Type: Boolean Default: `true` if `modules` are enabled, false otherwise
+##### `type`

+Type: `'full' | 'icss'`
+Default: `'full'`

+Controls the level of compilation applied to the input styles. `'full'` handles class and id scoping and
-Enables/disables handling of the low level "Interoperable CSS" format for declaring
+`@value` values. `'icss'` will only compile the low level "Interoperable CSS" format for declaring
 import and export dependencies between CSS and other languages.
-ICSS enables
+ICSS underpins
-CSS Module support, and is enabled automatically when `modules` are enabled.
-It
+CSS Module support, and provides a low level syntax for other tools to
-can also be enabled independently to allow other loaders to handle processing CSS modules.
+implement CSS-module variations of their own.

 **webpack.config.js**